galactic-conquest/devbox/README.md

-# Install
+# Install Devbox for Windows

 ### 1. Software
 ```
 VirtualBox
-v5.2.8 or higher with guest additions
+v5.2.8 or greater with guest additions
 (open virtualbox after install and you will be asked to install guest additions as well)
 https://www.virtualbox.org/wiki/Downloads

 Vagrant
-v2.0.3 or higher
+v2.0.3 or greater
 https://www.vagrantup.com/downloads.html
 ```

 ### 2. Plugins
 1. Open shell/cmd and CD to the root dir where the "Vagrantfile" is.
 2. Execute following commands one by one.
 ```
 vagrant plugin install vagrant-bindfs
 vagrant plugin install vagrant-vbguest